ManojVirinchi/cis6930fa24-project0/README.md

       ```

    2. **Install Required Libraries:**
-      Navigate to your project directory and run the following command to install `requests` and `PyPDF2`:
+      Navigate to your project directory and run the following command to install `requests` and `PyPDF`:
       ```bash
-      pipenv install requests PyPDF2
+      pipenv install requests PyPDF
       ```

       To activate the virtual environment created by `pipenv`, run: